ZhuzumA/ubuntu_vm/README.md

 # Ubuntu Virtual Machine - UTM Lab on MacOS

 This project document my **home lab setup** of Ubuntu running inside a virtual machine on MacOS using [UTM](https://mac.getutm.appmac.).
-The main goal of this lab is to practice Linux system administration and IT support tasks, and showcase my technocal skills in a practical way.
+The main goal of this lab is to practice Linux system administration and IT support tasks, and showcase my technical skills in a practical way.

 ---
 ##Screenshots